3. Carers assessments

 If you are at school it is important to make key people aware of your carer’s role.

-Please call us on 01926 410410 and ask for a carer’s assessment.
 Alternatively, if the person you care for is being assessed by a social care practitioner, speak to them about how you can have your needs assessed and they will be able to offer you information and advice about this.

 Before your assessment you might find it useful to think about: